Luleå University of Technology: Research

-The university's strategic research foundation lies within the technical field, but most areas are interdisciplinary.
+The University's strategic research foundation lies within the technical field, but most areas are interdisciplinary.
 A significant part of the research is applied and conducted in close collaboration with industry, other universities, and organizations at regional, national, and international levels.

 International collaboration

-The university is an active member of the University of the Arctic.
+The University is an active member of the University of the Arctic.
 UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

-The university also participates in UArctic's mobility program north2north.
-The aim of that program is to enable students of member institutions to study in different parts of the North.
+The University also participates in UArctic's mobility programme north2north.
+The aim of the programme is to enable students of member institutions to study in different parts of the North.
+Luleå University of Technology is the Swedish National Funding Agency for the north2north programme.

+Additionally, Luleå University of Technology is part of the European University Alliance UNIVERSEH, which was established in 2020.
+UNIVERSEH focuses on space and the space sector, but is interdisciplinary in nature engaging students and staff from all areas of the university.

+Outside of the European Union, Luleå University of Technology participates in three strategic networks: MIRAI (with Japanese universities); SASUF (with South African universities); and ACCESS (with Chilean universities).

+Luleå University of Technology has a permanently-staffed office in Brussels - the LTU European Office.

 Campuses

 Campus Kiruna

 Campus Kiruna is part of Umeå University and Luleå University of Technology.
 It is home to space-related research conducted by the Division of Space Technology in close collaboration with the Swedish Institute of Space Physics.